 He talks candidly of the struggles he faced in his life, much as he does in his popular one-man show.
 "I was dark and troubled then," he said.
 "I'm dark and troubled now, but not like back then.
 I'm cool."

 It's compelling as he talks about his struggles to adapt to his new life, to adjust to a world in which he can't get everything he wants whenever he wants.

 In the second episode, he spends much of it with Evander Holyfield, his friend and long-time rival.
 The two are linked in boxing history because of their two fights, particularly their second, when Tyson twice bit Holyfield's ears.

 The best part of that show is not the scene where Holyfield explains to a zoned-out looking Tyson his perspective of the 'Bite Fight.'
 Rather, the show does a brilliant job of capturing who Tyson is in 2013 as it follows him to a gym to watch Holyfield's son, Evan, box in a tournament.

 Tyson goes through a roller coaster of emotions as he watches the bout.
 He's up when young Holyfield succeeds and is down when the tide turns in the fight.
 But Tyson easily bonds with the children and seems more comfortable with them than he does with any adults.

-There is a lot of new ground covered, though those who've heard the Tyson redemption story already might get tired of it quickly.
+There is a lot of new ground covered, though those who are tired of the Tyson redemption story might get tired of it quickly.